 Hallo, liebe Schülerinnen und Schüler, Herzlich Willkommen zu unserem Podcast, in dem es um euch, meine Zuhörer, gehen soll.
 Wieso um die Zuhörer werdet ihr euch fragen.
 Also, kürzlich habe ich mir mal die Statistiken meines Podcasts bei den verschiedenen Streaming-Diensten angeschaut.
 Dabei bemerkte ich, dass Spotify am beliebtesten ist.
 Diese Statistiken habe ich etwas […]

 New Year’s resolutions are high on the agenda, with the new decade just three weeks old.
-Folks have all sorts of good intentions for 2020, and for some, it is learning a new language.
+Folks have all sorts of good intentions for 2020; for some, it is learning a new language.
 Only 34% of 15 – 30-year-olds speak a second language in the UK.
-That’s very few compared with Denmark, where 99% […]
+That’s very few compared with Denmark, where 99% of […]

 Warum Silvester?